-You need to consider how your business runs.
+How does your business run?
 Are you constantly running 300 phone lines or more?
 Does the majority of your business run on phone calls and not online?
 Is your customer service team primarily phone based with little other option?

 If you answered yes to a few of these questions it is worth the expense to install an in-house IP-PBX system.
-This system would give you limitless line potential and guarantee that you will always be up and running.
+An in-house system provides limitless line potential and guarantees that you will always be up and running.
 However, be aware that this kind of system can run into the tens or even hundreds of thousands of dollars.
 It is phenomenally more expensive than the hosted solutions would be.
 So, you have to make sure it’s really what your business requires before pulling the trigger.

 You also need a lot of dedicated space to house the equipment necessary to support your network demands.
 You will need a server room since the equipment will be larger than normal and need temperature controlled environments.
 Large servers can also be loud so soundproofing is a good idea.
 You can hire a professional installation team to help you with all of this and hard wiring all your devices around the business.
-Ask this team if there is an additional support that you get with your purchase.
+Be Structured is one of the best managed services companies in Los Angeles that can provide additional support and security to supplement that which comes with your basic purchase.

 The next step is to make sure your in-house IT team is well-versed on the ins and outs of the specific system you’ve chosen.
 This way if something goes wrong they will be able to address it.

 How to Pick A Good Hosted VoIP Provider